 Now that we have an understanding of how these mirrors work, let’s figure out which is the best for makeup application.

 Makeup mirrors will range from 1.5x to 20x, although the latter ones are often difficult to find.
-Mirrors can come as high as 50x, but that is overkill for anyone simply trying to apply makeup.
+Mirrors can come as high as 50x, but that is unusable for makeup application.
 Check out this chart for a general overview of each magnification and their uses:

 |2x||General makeup application where you like to see the whole picture while you work; ex: eye shadow application|